Leonetienne/Artstation-grabber/readme.md

 ```bash
 grab-artist.py 'mixppl'
 ```
 This will grab one individual profile, in this case the user 'mixppl'.
-You must use the username in profiles url!
+You must use the username in the profiles url!
 Not the full name!

 ### Grab search results
 ```bash